 - a.
-Adult beneficiaries (ages 21 years and older) who receive residential supports: no more than 40 hours per week is authorized for any combination of community networking, day supports and supported employment services. - b.
-Child beneficiaries (through age 21) who receive residential supports: during the school year, no more than 20 hours per week is authorized for any combination of community networking, day supports and supported employment services.
+An\Adult beneficiary (age 22 and over) who receives residential supports: no more than 40 hours per week is authorized for any combination of community networking, day supports and supported employment services. - b.
+A Child beneficiary (through age 21) who receives residential supports: during the school year, no more than 20 hours per week is authorized for any combination of community networking, day supports and supported employment services.
 When school is not in session, up to 40 hours per week may be authorized.
-If individual is 18 or older and has graduated (graduation with a degree/occupational course of study/GED indicating a standard course of study) then the individual may access the adult level of limits on sets of services. - c.
-Adult beneficiaries who live in private homes: No more than 84 hours per week is authorized for any combination of community networking, day supports, supported employment, personal care, in-home skill building and/or or Community Living and Supports. - d.
-Child beneficiaries who live in private homes: During the school year, no more than 54 hours per week is authorized for any combination of community networking, day supports, supported employment, personal care in-home skill building or Community Living and Supports.
+If the beneficiary is age 18 or older and has graduated (graduation with a degree or occupational course of study or GED indicating a standard course of study) then the beneficiary may access the adult level of limits on sets of services. - c.
+An\Adult beneficiary who lives in private homes: No more than 84 hours per week is authorized for any combination of community networking, day supports, supported employment, and/or Community Living and Supports. - d.
+A\Child beneficiary who lives in private homes: During the school year, no more than 54 hours per week is authorized for any combination of community networking, day supports, supported employment, Community Living and Supports.
 When school is not in session, up to 84 hours per week may be authorized.
-If individual is 18 or older and has graduated with a diploma graduation with a degree/occupational course of study/GED indicating a standard course of study) then the individual may access the adult level of limits on sets of services.
+If a beneficiary is age 18 or older and has graduated (graduation with a degree or occupational course of study or GED indicating a standard course of study) then the beneficiary may access the adult level of limits on sets of services.

-Adult and child beneficiaries who live in private homes with intensive support needs: These beneficiaries may receive additional hours of in-home intensive supports or Community Living and Supports to allow for 24 hours per day of support with the prior approval of the PIHP.
+Adult and child beneficiaries who live in private homes with intensive support needs: These beneficiaries may receive additional hours of Community Living and Supports to allow for 24 hours per day of support with the prior approval of the PIHP.
 For all services in the above sets of services in, a through d, if a beneficiary is getting only one service out of the set of services subject to a limit, the limit is applied to the one service received.